Jarn/jarn.mkrelease/README.rst

   upload = yes

   # Default dist-location
-  distdefault =
+  dist-location =

-  # One ore more of: zip gztar egg wheel
+  # One or more of: zip gztar egg wheel
   formats = zip

-  # Other options
+  # Sign with GnuPG
   sign = no
   identity =

+  # Setuptools options
   manifest-only = no
   develop = no
   quiet = no